100 Greatest Works of Art of All Time Book

 reach any truth without making 14 mistakes and very likely a hundred

+and fourteen."
 14. Charles Dickens Great Expectations "It ain't that I am proud, but that I want to be right, as y'all shall never see me

 no more in these dress.
 I'm wrong in these clothes.
 I'm wrong out of the